Deploy Azure Self Hosted Gateway to Docker

 Self hosting a gateway in the context of Azure presents itself as a Docker container that you run on your own servers and your request traffic goes there.
 However the management of the API service (Management Plane) remains in the Azure Portal.
 The APIs themselves can live on premises, in Azure or even other clouds (almost anywhere).
 Let's observe how we can set up an Azure self hosted API gateway to use on our own environment on premises.
 In this blog post, we will be focussing on deploying to Docker and using APIs that run in Azure.
 After completion, we will remember to DELETE the unused resources in Azure (APIM resource).

-Create APIM Resource
+Create Azure APIM Resource

 First, create a Developer Tier APIM Service in Azure which will give us access to the Self Hosted Gateway feature (also available on the Premium Tier).
 Next we will pull, configure and run the container for the self hosted gateway.
 Then we will need to add and expose APIs to consume under our gateway.